doc4d/4d-web-studio/docs/webforms/rendering.md

 A webform can be rendered directly from a browser window, by typing the following address:

 `IP:port/$lib/renderer/?w=WebFormName`

+This second option is useful if your web server is launched using 4D Server.

 ## Exposed and non-exposed datasources